 Another option is to find the best video transfer service company in your local area.
 Checking online for reviews and testimonies is important to give a comfort level.
 Make sure the company has the experience and equipment and a satisfaction guarantee to make it all happen.

 If you have 8mm tapes or any other non-VHS tapes you need a digital transfer service that maintains the older equipment to play and transfer your tapes.

-Convert home videos to digital companies online can vary with turnaround times.
-The bigger box factories like Legacybox are quoting a 6–8-week turnaround time, longer near the holidays.
+Transfer home videos to digital, companies found online can vary with turnaround times.
+The bigger box factories like Legacybox are quoting a 10-12 week turnaround time, longer near the holidays.
 Local or smaller companies might only require a 2-week turnaround.
 Most of our transfers large and small are completed in less than ten days.